pforret/jekyll.forret.com/_posts/2005/2005-11-17-wiki-markup-languages-syntax-confusion.md

 ![](http://www.pixagogo.com/S5vpfnjbBPdPkpwuXFLFrK!ESZBkrMrWMhu8nXJ0tt!-SU0QSdGseNjs1OJegVEQGe-OMz65ZURp0SlFV151gxbY3EmSl74Q98p-8qTyPON3qDkdfSlJMVajr0pf8D4Wk2yWrs7Z3VIOn6ldkvk3JFcHvSUTSeUYZY/2b-or-not-2b_sepia.jpg)
 In the last couple of months I have been working with [Twiki](http://twiki.org/), [PhpWiki](http://phpwiki.sourceforge.net/), [MediaWiki](http://www.mediawiki.org), [WordPress](http://www.wordpress.org) and [PBwiki](http://www.pbwiki.com) (oh, the joys of being a freelancer).
 They all have their own pros and cons, but unfortunately also almost all have their own markup dialect.
 With markup I mean: the way you should indicate in regular text which parts should be bold/ italic/ heading/ code/ links/ &#8230;

-The original C2 Wiki (1995) started with [CamelCase](http://en.wikipedia.org/wiki/CamelCase) keywords and &#8221;&#8217;bold&#8221;&#8217; (that&#8217;s three single quotes) for bold, but quite some variants (sometimes improvements) have been created.
+The original C2 Wiki (1995) started with [CamelCase](http://en.wikipedia.org/wiki/CamelCase) keywords and &#8221;'bold&#8221;' (that's three single quotes) for bold, but quite some variants (sometimes improvements) have been created.
 The problem is that for each wiki system you use (admitted, I might be a heavier user than the average Joe) you have to reprogram your habits: how do I put a link, an image, a bullet list, a piece of code?
-It&#8217;s like switching between VBScript, VB.Net and C#, or QWERTY and AZERTY all the time.
+It's like switching between VBScript, VB.Net and C#, or QWERTY and AZERTY all the time.

 ### Standard markup dialects

 My suggestion:

-  * create a limited number of standard wiki markup syntaxes (let&#8217;s say 4),
+  * create a limited number of standard wiki markup syntaxes (let's say 4),
   * let every wiki system offer their users a choice between them.

-I&#8217;m used to working on Wikipedia?
+I'm used to working on Wikipedia?
 I use the WikiText syntax everywhere.
 Or Textile, or Markdown.
 That way I just have to get used to one way of doing things.

 ### Lightweight Markup languages